One Africa Music Fest London African stars shine, but poor time management, and power cuts mar premier concert - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 Great performances were the highlights of the night, but poor time management and power cuts mar African concert.
-Published: 3 minutes ago , Refreshed: 2 minutes ago; Joey Akan.
+Published: 00:47 , Refreshed: 00:48; Joey Akan.
 Print; eMail · Davido at the One Africa Music Fest play.
-Davido at the One …
+Davido at the One Africa Music Fest.

+Davido, Tiwa Savage, Flavour perform as London stands still for One Africa Music Fest

 This post was syndicated from Entertainment - Google News.
 Click here to read the full text on the original website.